Secure coding development guidelines

 SAST coverage

-For each of the guidelines listed in this document, AppSec aims to have a SAST rule either in the form of a semgrep rule (or a RuboCop rule) that runs in the CI pipeline.
+For each of the vulnerabilities listed in this document, AppSec aims to have a SAST rule either in the form of a semgrep rule (or a RuboCop rule) that runs in the CI pipeline.
 Below is a table of all existing guidelines and their coverage status:

 Guideline Rule Status